Milinka14/eth-crawler/README.markdown

 # EthCrawler

 EthCrawler is a Spring Boot application that fetches Ethereum blockchain data, including transaction history and balances, using Etherscan and OpenSea APIs.
-It stores data in a MySQL database and includes a React frontend for testing.
+It stores data in a MySQL database for optimization and includes a React frontend for testing.
 The app runs in a Dockerized environment for easy deployment.

 ---